amirknj/amirknj/README.md

 ### Hi there 👋
 👋 Hello, fellow developers!
-I'm amir konjkav, a passionate Pythonista 🐍 and software engineer 🚀.
+I'm amir konjkav, a passionate Developer 🚀.

 🌟 About Me:
 - 💻 AI Researcher and Backend Developer with 3 years of experience